 The organization recognizes revenue from shelter adoptions and clinic visits when the performance obligations of transferring ownership and services are met.
 During 2022, the cost to adopt puppies was increased and included a \$150 refund if puppy training was completed within 6 months.
-The amount of \$6,550 was recorded as a refund liability as of December 31, 2022.
+The amount of \$6,750 and \$6,550 was recorded as a refund liability as of December 31, 2023 and 2022, respectively.